mozilla/addons-frontend/docs/moz-addon-manager.md

 Try setting `extensions.logging.enabled` to `true` in `about:config` to see logging output for the `AddonManager.jsm` code.

-When you click the switch, note that you can only install add-ons if your localhost is *proxying* https://addons-dev.allizom.org or https://addons.allizom.org .
+When you click the switch, it will only let you install add-ons if your localhost is *proxying* https://addons-dev.allizom.org or https://addons.allizom.org .
-This is because Firefox needs to check the signing certs that are activated when you set `xpinstall.signatures.dev-root` to `true`.
+This is because Firefox needs signing certificates and the certs are not configurable.
+You can set the `xpinstall.signatures.dev-root` preference to `true` (as documented above) to activate certificates for the development sites.

 ### Updating your Firefox source code